Home Page

 (east)

 Barnegat Township, located on the western shore of the Barnegat Bay, and extending Westward for several miles into the Pine Barrens, is an eclectic combination of old and new.
 Just East of Garden State Parkway exit 67 on West Bay Avenue are mini-malls with grocery stores, gift shops, hair salons, delis, pizzerias and other convenience shops.
 Many modern housing developments are scattered throughout the area.
-The real treasure, however, is about a mile East at the Route 9 intersection.
+A hidden treasure is about a mile East at the Route 9 intersection.
 Here, a number of shops offer hours of browsing pleasure, especially for those who love antiques.

 "The Gold Duster"

-Gift stores such as The Gold Duster are located here as well, giving tourists a great opportunity to purchase that perfect momento of their stay in Ocean County!
+Gallery-type shops such as The Gold Duster are located here as well, giving tourists a great opportunity to purchase that perfect oil,watercolor or other momento of their stay in Ocean County!
 Several restaurants are also nearby, offering a perfect respite from a day of shopping, antiquing and sightseeing!
-VIEW INTERIOR

 The Cox House, Route 9, Barnegat